JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 `NativePlacement` represents native memory with functions similar to `malloc` and `free`.
 There are several implementations of `NativePlacement`.
 The global one is called `kotlinx.cinterop.nativeHeap` and you shall not forget to call `nativeHeap.free(..)` function to free the memory after use.

 Another option is to use the
 ```kotlin
 fun <R> memScoped(block: kotlinx.cinterop.MemScope.() -> R): R
 ```
 function.
-It helps to create a short-leaving pointers scope and to have them cleaned up automatically at the end.
+It helps to create a short-leaving memory allocation scope, and to all allocations be cleaned up automatically at the end of the `block`.

 Our code to call functions with pointers will look like that:
 ```kotlin